The Orange Nebula office is dark and empty. 4:45am is like that. A gentle glow is pouring in off the wet street and the world is wonderfully still.

 GENERAL COMMUNITY RESPONSE

-This campaign had wonderful momentum right out the gate.
+This Unsettled Kickstarter had wonderful momentum right out the gate.
 The community was electric and gleefully loud about it.
 Those returning from the Vindication campaigns spread excitement for another family-feeling campaign and were in a celebratory mood even before launch.
 We received dozens, perhaps hundreds, of messages of encouragement and thanks before the campaign was even live.
 Emotions were had about that.
 This community is special.

 All of this was exciting but not overtly surprising.
 The experience was similar (on slightly smaller scale) with Vindication: Leaders & Alliances.
 What was different this time was the level of engagement from industry peeps; content creators, Facebook group owners, bloggers, podcasters, other publishers and designers.
 In the past these folks have been fairly subdued or non-existent in regard to what we’re doing here.
 That was not at all the case this time, which we are incredibly excited about as it indicates a desire in the industry for the same things we’re after.